bmwant/maven-hello-world/readme.md

 ```

 ### Launch infrastructure
-Create file `terraform/variables.tf` and fill with your data and then
+Create file `terraform/variables.tf` and fill with your data.
+For this example `ami-0ac019f4fcb7cb7e6` and `t1.micro` instance type were used.
 ```
 $ cd terraform
 $ terraform init